 The Atlantic sturgeon has a brown, tan or bluish-black body and a whitish belly.
 It has no scales, but five rows of bony plates, called scutes, cover its head and body: one along the back, one on either side and two along the belly.
 It grows slowly, eventually reaching 5 to 6 feet in length.
 Males weigh up to 90 pounds and females weigh up to 160 pounds.
 Its long, hard snout has an upturned tip, with four sensory barbels on the underside of its snout.
 Its mouth is soft and toothless.

-This sturgeon lives at the bottom of freshwater rivers during its time in the Chesapeake Bay region.
-It spends most of its life in the ocean and tends to travel alone, rather than in schools.
+Lives at the bottom of freshwater rivers during its time in the Chesapeake Bay region.
+Spends most of its life in the ocean and tends to travel alone, rather than in schools.

 These fish prey upon benthic creatures including clams and other mollusks, crustaceans, worms and insects.
 As bottom-feeders, they use their snout to root through the mud and find their prey, then suck it into their mouth like a vacuum.